 The Volcker rule’s prohibition on banking entities investing in or sponsoring hedge funds or private equity funds is modified under a rule made final Thursday by all three federal banking agencies, plus two securities market regulators.

-The rule became final after a split vote for approval by the Federal Deposit Insurance Corp.
+The rule became final, with an effective date of Oct.
+1, after a split vote for approval by the Federal Deposit Insurance Corp.
 (FDIC) Board at its meeting Thursday.
 Board Member Martin Gruenberg was the lone vote against the final rule.

 The final rule, according to the Federal Reserve, modifies three areas of the Volcker rule (which bars banking entities from engaging in proprietary trading and from acquiring or retaining ownership interests in, sponsoring, or having certain relationships with a hedge fund or private equity fund, or “covered funds”) by: